mmccool/SmartHome-Demo/README.md

-**Option 1:** Running the containers within the `docker0` bridge network When running both `smarthome-sensors` and 'smarthome-gateway` containers on the bridge network, we recommend publishing port 8000 to a local port (e.g. 8001).
+**Option 1:** Running the containers within the `docker0` bridge network When running both `smarthome-sensors` and `smarthome-gateway` containers on the bridge network, we recommend publishing port 8000 to a local port (e.g. 8001).

 Example, using locally built containers:
 ```